Three factors shape the current global economic conjuncture.

 How the COVID aftermath boom breeds inflation

 A reader asked about the relationship between the inflation bred by the COVID aftermath boom and what I call currency-depreciation inflation.
 Is the inflation bred by the COVID aftermath boom the same thing as currency depreciation inflation?
 The simple answer is no, or rather, not yet.
-To understand the dynamics of the current economic situation and its future evolution, one must understand the relationship between aftermath boom-bred inflation following the lock-downs, and inflation occurring when a currency loses a great amount of its value against gold over a short time.
+To understand the dynamics of the current economic situation and its future evolution, one must understand the relationship between aftermath boom-bred inflation following the lockdowns and inflation occurring when a currency loses a great amount of its value against gold over a short time.

 When capitalist governments ordered the shutdown of much of the economy in March 2020 in a failed bid to stamp out the pandemic, business inventories — Marx’s commodity capital — shrank drastically.
 Commodity capital is unsold commodities that have absorbed surplus value.
 That surplus value becomes profit only when and if they’re sold at profitable prices.

-During the shutdowns, capitalist governments borrowed and spent a vast amount of money to support spending to the extent possible under lock-down conditions.
+During the shutdowns, capitalist governments borrowed and spent a vast amount of money to support spending to the extent possible under lockdown conditions.
 The other aim of government spending was to prevent a collapse of the credit system.
 To finance this the U.S. Federal Reserve System greatly expanded the quantity of U.S. dollars which enabled other central banks to expand the quantity of their own currencies.

 The combination of a shrinking supply of commodities plus an explosion in the quantity of central bank-created money, plus commercial bank-created money, is inflationary.
 This inflation takes effect as the economy reopens, forcing individual profit-seeking capitalist firms, both industrial and merchant, to scramble to rebuild their commodity capital.
 The individual capitalist, who lags behind competitors in rebuilding inventories, risks losing markets to competitors, perhaps permanently.

 If the Fed continues creating dollars at a fast enough pace to prevent rising interest rates, won’t the boom continue?
-Capitalism’s history shows aftermath booms like the more common cyclical booms, end only when the economy runs up against a growing money shortage and credit dries up.
+Capitalism’s history shows aftermath booms, like the more common cyclical booms, end only when the economy runs up against a growing money shortage and credit dries up.
 The underlying reason is the quantity of non-money commodities — measured in terms of the money commodity’s use value or in terms of labor values — expands at faster rates than the money commodity’s quantity — also measured in terms of the money commodity’s use value or labor value.
 Marx called this a general relative overproduction of commodities.
 In more common terms, the production of commodities exceeds the ability of the market to sell them at a profit.

 The common-sense answer (3) to whether or not the Fed and other central banks can avoid a recession by continuing to expand the quantity of currency is: yes it can.
 Progressives argue that modern money is no longer based on gold because there is no longer a legal link between currencies and gold.
 Therefore, it is believed that modern money is non-commodity money, following different economic laws than the gold or silver-based money of the past.
 They say crises of overproduction are no longer inevitable if central banks are generous enough with the money they can create out of thin air.
 These progressives then demand that the Fed continue creating enough money to prevent rising interest rates.

 Progressives (4) want the government to stop inflation somehow other than allowing a rise in interest rates that would lead to recession.
 According to this “common sense” view, inflation is caused by greedy capitalists raising prices to increase profits.
 Many progressives demand the government just forbid price increases.
 In reality, individual capitalists are driven by competition and always greedy for more profits.
-Even if a capitalist isn’t particular greedy, they have no alternative but to aim at the highest profit possible if they want to survive.
-Raging against corporate greed as the cause of inflation sounds radical but it betrays a naïve view of how capitalism works.
+Even if a capitalist isn’t particularly greedy, they have no alternative but to aim at the highest profit possible if they want to survive.
+Raging against corporate greed as the cause of inflation sounds radical, but it betrays a naïve view of how capitalism works.
 If inflation is caused by corporate greed, then why were inflation rates low before the pandemic?
 Were capitalists any less greedy before the pandemic?
 Of course not!

 Another progressive argument is that the Fed raises interest rates to increase unemployment to slow wage increases.
 This argument needs a careful look.
 It has a grain of truth.
 It’s also a trap for the working class.
-It’s true that measured in dollars, or any other currency unit, wages on average have risen faster than they have for many years.
-However real wages — the purchasing power of the money that workers are paid for each hour of work — have been declining.
+It’s true that measured in dollars or any other currency unit, wages on average have risen faster than they have for many years.
+However, real wages — the purchasing power of the money that workers are paid for each hour of work — have been declining.
 Wages have been chasing the rising cost of living and are still falling behind, despite the highly encouraging wave of union organizing and strikes.

 Are wage increases causing inflation?